-The general education component is designed to emphasize cognitive development and is "general" in the following ways:
+The general education component is designed to emphasize cognitive development:

-- It is part of an ongoing desire of the institution to enhance critical thinking, research, and writing across the curriculum; - It is a part of every student's course of study, regardless of his/her area of emphasis; and - It is intended to impart common knowledge, intellectual concepts, and attitudes that provide a foundation upon which students can build a rewarding educational experience.
+- It is part of an ongoing desire of the institution to enhance critical thinking, research, and writing across the curriculum. - It is a part of every student's course of study, regardless of their area of emphasis. - It is intended to impart common knowledge, intellectual concepts, and attitudes that provide a foundation upon which students may build a rewarding educational experience.